timotejroiko/sweph/README.md

 This library is version locked to the Swiss Ephemeris in addition to its own revisions.
 For example, version `2.10.1-1` corresponds to the Swiss Ephemeris version `2.10.1` and this library's revision `1`.

-Updates to this library will be released under new revisions, while updates to the upstream Swiss Ephemeris will be released under matching semver versions.
+Updates to this library will be released under new revisions, while updates to Swiss Ephemeris will be released under matching semver versions.

 ## Documentation

 This library is fully typed and documented via intellisense.
-To access its documentation simply hover over its functions:
+To access its documentation simply hover over its functions in your favorite code editor:

 ![docs_example](docs.gif)

 ## Ephemeris files

-This library does not include any ephemeris files by default.
+This library does not include any ephemeris files.
 To use the Swiss Ephemeris files, download them from [https://www.astro.com/ftp/swisseph/ephe/](https://www.astro.com/ftp/swisseph/ephe/) and call `set_ephe_path()` to point the library to the folder containing the ephemeris files.

 Each main ephemeris file covers a range of 600 years starting from the century indicated in its name, for example the file `sepl_18.se1` is valid from year 1800 until year 2400.
 The following files are available: